Zaheer Ahmad Babar Sidhu: Reactions and criticism

 Ayesha Siddiqa, in an article for The Friday Times, expressed concerns regarding the approval of a one-year extension for Sidhu.
 She highlighted potential implications on the Air Force's reputation for professionalism.
 Additionally, she noted speculations within certain circles regarding the influence of Chaudhary Naseer Ahmed Abbas, Sidhu's brother's affiliation with the Pakistan Muslim League-Nawaz (PML-N) in securing the extension.

 Controversies

 Aircraft flown

 Controversially, the Indian media has asserted that he had not piloted F-16s but only Mirage III and V aircraft.

-Allegations of corruption
+Corruption allegations

 In November 2023, Pakistani journalist Wajahat Saeed Khan reported that a detailed white paper had surfaced, purportedly written by a Pakistan Air Force insider following the Mianwali air base attack on 4 November 2023.
 The document alleges large-scale corruption, nepotism, and kickbacks by the air chief, Babar Sidhu.
 The allegations involve housing land deals in Islamabad, the procurement of new aircraft, deliberate delays in refurbishing the Falcon F-16 program, and attempts to merge the JF-17 production unit at the Kamra air base into a proposed new "Technology Park" in Kharian.

-BOL Network dismissed the white paper report alleging corruption by the air chief, labeling it a "fictitious story."
+According to a petition filed in the Islamabad High Court (IHC) in March 2025 by Advocate Inamur Rahim on behalf of Shazia Javad, the wife of retired Air Marshal Jawad Saeed, Saeed was abducted from his residence in January 2024 and subsequently held in illegal custody by PAF authorities without due process of law.
+A PAF spokesperson claimed that Saeed had been sharing sensitive information with his brother, who resides in the United States.
+However, Shazia Javad told the BBC that the court martial proceedings were initiated in retaliation for a white paper authored by her husband which detailed Sidhu's overreach of authority and corruption, and said "this is retaliation for daring to question the air chief's excesses".

+In April 2025, a PAF tribunal sentenced Javad Saeed to 14 years' imprisonment, a term later reduced to four years by Sidhu.
+The IHC was also informed that Saeed had been detained at an officers' mess.